HackIllinois/iOS/README.md

 Official iOS application for HackIllinois.
 Please read this README before continuing.

 # Branch Information #

-You are currently on the static branch.
-In this branch, front-end only development occurs (no dependencies to backend).
-If you would like to test / develop features related to the backend, please switch to the corresponding api branch.
+This branch contains code connected to the api version indicated by the submodule (version 1 of the api).
+If you would like to develop the static application, please switch to the static repo.

 # Requirements #
 The following requirements are required to develop this application.